farosaves/faro/docs/Privacy Policy.md

-**Definition:** Web Highlights is legally represented by Paweł Paradysz (me, I).
+**Definition:** Faros is legally represented by Paweł Paradysz (me, I).
 In the following, "Faros" means the representative natural entity "Paweł Paradysz" by which the software was developed.

 **Important:** Before using this software (Faros), please carefully read this agreement under which you are acquiring a license to use Faros.
 If you do not accept the the content of this agreement please do not use Faros.
 If you access or use Faros, you will be accepting Faros [Terms and Conditions](https://web-highlights.com/legal/terms-of-service), [Privacy Policy](https://web-highlights.com/legal/privacy-policy) and [Cookie Policy](https://web-highlights.com/legal/cookies).
 # Privacy Policy